JuergenGutsch/blog/_source/_posts/2017-05-10-trouble-with-aspnetcore-part1.md

 ---
 layout: post
 title: "ASP.NET Core in trouble"
-teaser: "Microsoft announced on GitHub, that ASP.NET Core 2.0 will not run on the full .NET Framework anymore.
-It will just run on .NET Core 2.0.
-This announcement results in a hot discussion in that GitHub issue.
-In this post I tried to analyze that announcement and it doesn't sound that evil..."
+teaser: "Microsoft removed the support of the full .NET Framework for ASP.NET Core 2.0 and some developers are not really happy about that.
+ASP.NET Core 2.0 will just run on .NET Core 2.0.
+In this post I tried to analyze that and it doesn't sound that evil..."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png